You need to promptly and actively remove mold growth, and address the moisture source properly.

-Unaddressed mold and moisture will only worsen with time and spread to previously clean areas.
-It is important for Ocean County New Jersey property owners to conduct regular maintenance checks and pay close attention to the warning signs of an underlying mold problem.
-Indoor mold development can mean serious property damage in addition to health and safety risks for you and your family.
+Unaddressed mold growth and moisture will only worsen with time and spread to previously clean areas.
+It is important for Ocean County New Jersey property owners to conduct regular maintenance checks.
+And pay close attention to the warning signs of an underlying mold problem.
+Also, indoor mold development can mean serious property damage in addition to health and safety risks for you and your family.

-What Causes Mold Problems in Ocean County, NJ Properties?
+What Causes Mold Growth Problems in Ocean County, NJ Properties?

 Mold is a natural part of the environment around us.
-However, when there are elevated levels of mold spores present in your New Jersey home it can lead to serious property damage and put your health at risk.
+However, if your New Jersey home has elevated levels of mold spores, it can cause serious property damage.
+And put your health at risk.

 Mold needs the right combination of elements from its surrounding environment in order to develop and spread.
 This includes the following: